ICPPD – A holistic approach to training and education

 ICPPD – a great place to study!

 ICPPD is a college with a difference!
-We are an intimate learning environment offering national academic and professional qualifications.
+We offer an intimate learning environment and national academic and professional qualifications.
 The learner and their voyage of personal and professional discovery is of primary importance.
-Everyone and everything else is there to serve and support this journey.
-See our great range of courses or call us today at 0906470484.
+Everyone and everything else are there to serve and support this journey.
+See our great range of courses or call us today at 090 6470484.